Ed Edelman Children's Court

 (1) A demonstration that the parents or guardians have had regular visits and the child would benefit from the continuing relationship.

 (2) The child 12 years of age or older objects to termination of parental rights.

 (3) The child is placed in a residential treatment facility, adoption is unlikely or undesirable, and continuation of parental rights will not prevent finding the child a permanent family placement if the parents cannot resume custody when residential care is no longer needed.

 (4) The child is living with a relative or foster parent who is unable or unwilling to adopt the child because of exceptional circumstances that do not include an unwillingness to accept legal or financial responsibility.
 There would be substantial interference with a child's sibling relationship.

 Juvenile Court Judges at the Ed Edelman Children's Court

 Supervising Juvenile Court Judge Michael Nash

 Judge Nash is a graduate of Fairfax High School in Los Angeles, UCLA and Loyola University School of Law.
 He previously worked as a California deputy attorney general from 1974 to 1985.
 He was one of the prosecutors in the Hillside Strangler trial in 1981-83.
 He was appointed to the Los Angeles Municipal Court in 1985 by Governor George Deukmejian and was elevated to the Superior Court in 1990 by Deukmejian .
 He served as a juvenile court judge since 1990 and supervises both delinquency and dependency courts.
-He is a registered Republican and is 62 years old in 2014.
+He is a registered Republican and is 66 years old in 2014.
 Judge Nash has announced in January 2014 that he will not run for re-election.